 , the plot revolves around a boy named Razputin with psychic abilities being trained at a psychic summer camp, along with other psychics.
 He uses his powers to defeat enemies and solve puzzles throughout the game.

-[Note: Due to this list already being lengthy and primarily focusing on film and television, it has been decided that a comprehensive listing of books will not be maintained.
-If you are a webmaster and would like to create and oversee a book list, computer game list, etc., please let me know and I will link to it/them here.]
+(Note: Due to this list already being lengthy and primarily focusing on film and television, it has been decided that a comprehensive listing of books and games will not be maintained.
+If you are a webmaster and would like to create and oversee a book list, computer game list, etc., please let me know and I will link to it/them here.)

 Carrie (teenage girl w/TK), 1974.

 The Girl With the Silver Eyes (10 yr old girl w/TK), 1980.